 iii.
 Potential for successful completion of the degree at the University of Arizona

 iv.
 Personal maturity, independence and academic and artistic integrity

 v.
 THE GRE IS NOT REQUIRED FOR CONSIDERATION

-In conjunction with the Graduate Advisor, each student is responsible for developing a written Plan of Study.
+In conjunction with the Director of Graduate Studies, each student is responsible for developing a written Plan of Study.
 This plan is to be filed with the Graduate College during the penultimate semester in residence.

 Students must complete 60 units of graduate level courses.
 The specific Dance Graduate Curriculum for the M.F.A. in Dance is designed with the option in either Choreography and/or Performance.